MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 #### Starmie
 We perform the same experiment in Starmie as with SANTOS, and the experiment is also aldready setup in a Docker images.
-Run the experiment with the following commands, and pass the fraction of data to index in between query executions, the maximum fraction of data to index before concluding the experiment, the pass 1 or 5 for the number of rows for the queries, and the name of the corpus to evaluate on (must be either `wikitables` or `gittables`):
+Run the experiment with the following commands, and pass the fraction of data to index in between query executions, the maximum fraction of data to index before concluding the experiment, the pass 1 or 5 for the number of rows for the queries, the name of the corpus to evaluate on (must be either `wikitables` or `gittables`), and whether to use high- or low-overlap queries:

 ```bash
 mkdir -p starmie_results/